renedis/ESP32_Novy_Controller/README.md

 # ESP32 Novy Controller

-A WiFi-enabled controller for Novy cooking hoods using ESP32-C3-mini with 433MHz RF transmission.
+A WiFi-enabled controller for Novy cooking hoods using ESP32-C3-mini with 433MHz RF transmission (STX882 or FS1000A).

 ## Overview